Predictive complexity of quantum subsystems: Methods and Definitions

 Under the action of the equivalence relation, we have a modified reduced density operator \beq \rho'_A = \tr_{B'} |\psi'\rangle\langle\psi' | = \langle \beta|\psi'\rangle\langle\psi'|\beta\rangle + \langle 3|\psi'\rangle\langle\psi'| 3\rangle \ . \eeq Represented as a matrix, the diagonal elements (and thus the trace) are unchanged, but the upper off-diagonal element is now

 The other off-diagonal element is the complex conjugate, since $\rho'_A$ is Hermitian.
-The modification of the off-diagonals affects the eigenvalues and hence the von Neumann entropy of $\rho'_A$, which we identify as the predictive complexity of $A$.
+The modification of the off-diagonals affects the eigenvalues and hence the von Neumann entropy of $\rho'_A$, which we identify as the predictive complexity $C_A$.
+The explicit expression for $C_A$ in terms of the $a_i$ is long and not illuminating, so we omit it.

+To give a concrete example of how the predicitive complexity will differ from the entanglement entropy, suppose that we have a state that is a Bell state involving entanglement between subsystem $A$ and the states $\ket{1}_B$ and $\ket{2}_B$: \beq \ket{\psi} = \frac{1}{\sqrt{2}}(\ket{11} + \ket{22}) \ . \eeq This corresponds to $a_1 = a_5 = 1/\sqrt{2}$ with the rest of the $a_i$ equal to zero.
+The reduced density operator, eq.~\eqref{eq:rhoAorig}, is diagonal and the entanglement entropy is clearly $S_A = \log 2$.
+Under the equivalence relation, $\ket{1}_B$ and $\ket{2}_B$ are in the same predictive state, and according to eq.~\eqref{eq:offdiag1} the reduced density operator $\rho'_A$ picks up off-diagonal elements equal to $a_1 a_5^* = 1/2$.
+This changes the eigenvalues to be $1$ and $0$ and so we get $C_A = 0$.
+This is consistent with the idea that in the case $\ket{1}_B \sim \ket{2}_B$, the state $\ket{\psi'} = (1/\sqrt{2})(\ket{1}_A \ket{\beta} + \ket{2}\ket{\beta})$ factorizes and the entanglement disappears.

 We have worked this out in a low-dimensional case, but the extension to an arbitrary finite-dimensional Hilbert space is relatively straightforward.
-In particular, in the main text and in the following section, we have applied it to the $N = 32$ site Heinsenberg model.
+In particular, in the following section, we will apply it to the $N = 32$ site Heinsenberg model.